Machine-learning techniques for model-independent searches in dijet final states

 The classifiers are simple fully connected networks with three hidden layers of 128 nodes using ReLU activation and a single output node with sigmoid activation, implemented in the same \PyTorch release as the flows.
 The binary cross entropy loss function is used with sampled events having label 0 and data events having label 1.
 The two classes are weighted to compensate for the oversampling.
 Training uses the Adam optimizer with a learning rate of $10^{-3}$ for a maximum of 100 epochs.
 The results are stabilized by taking the average of the network output over the 10 epochs with the smallest validation loss.

-The full training procedure is repeated multiple times following the same $k$-folding strategy as in other weakly supervised methods.
-The final anomaly score for a given test $k$-fold is defined as the average of the classifier output over all four validation $k$-folds.
+The full training procedure is repeated for each possible choice of holdout and validation folds.
+The final anomaly score in a given holdout fold is obtained by averaging the output of the four classifiers trained with different validation $k$-folds.
 This is evaluated on all events from the SR and the sidebands, of which we keep the 1\% most anomalous.
 As in \cwola and \TNT, events selected from the five test $k$-folds are merged together and used in the fit.
 The complete procedure is repeated for SRs A1 to A6 and B1 to B5.
 Region B6 is omitted because the number of events in region B7 alone is insufficient to train the flows.